-Again, the count of 50 is an average.
+Again, the count of 50 is average.
 Similar to descaling frequency, this count depends upon other, but different driving factors:

-Oiliness of the beans
+The oiliness of the beans

 Amount and type of detergent used

 Some detergents clean better than others.
-Too much detergent can clog the grouphead.
+Too much detergent can clog the espresso machine’s grouphead.
 It can also strip out the lubrication on the cams in the e61 lever grouphead (other groups may not be affected).
 Hence, if you use a lesser or weaker detergent, you may need to backflush more frequently.

 If you leave the puck to dry in the portafilter in the grouphead

-Technique (short vs long)
+The technique (short vs long)